 The Student Assistance Program (SAP) is a prevention, intervention, and support program that is designed to help students whose social, emotional, or academic challenges interfere with learning.
 The function is to identify students with problem behaviors and to refer those students to professional agencies.
 An initial referral may be made by any staff member, parent, or student and is based on observations of behaviors which indicate the student is experiencing problems.
 The SAP Team will collect data from parents, teachers and administrators who work directly with the student.
-SAP Team members, including guidance counselors and principals, are available to help.
+SAP Team members, including school counselors and principals, are available to help.
 Parents should feel free to call upon them when help is needed.
-If you have questions about the Student Assistance Program, please contact Guidance Counselor, Pam Swanseger at pamelaswanseger@generalmclane.org or SAP Counselor, Maria Adamaszek at mariaadamaszek@generalmclane.org.
+If you have questions about the Student Assistance Program, please contact School Counselor, Katie Gleba at kaitlyngleba@generalmclane.org or SAP Counselor, Maria Adamaszek at mariaadamaszek@generalmclane.org.